Staff

 Dr. Matt Shinderman surrounded by students

-Matt is a senior instructor of natural resources and program lead for the sustainability double degree at OSU-Cascades.
-He teaches courses ranging from endangered species ecology to rangeland ecosystem management, and his scholarly interests include sustainability in brewery and vineyard settings, ecological assessment of urban landscapes, ecological restoration and species adaptation to climate change.
-Under the HERS umbrella, Matt is working with the National Park Service to manage a park studies unit at OSU-Cascades which serves as a nexus for research, management recommendations, and curricula related to management of U.S. national parks.
+Matt serves as the fearless leader of the HERS Lab in addition to his duties as a senior instructor of natural resources and the program lead for the sustainability double degree at OSU-Cascades.
+He teaches courses ranging from endangered species ecology to rangeland ecosystems.
+His scholarly interests include ecological restoration and species adaptation to climate change.
+Under the HERS umbrella, Matt has helped develop the East Cascades Native Plant Hub and is working with the National Park Service to manage a park studies unit at OSU-Cascades.
+He is also involved in the wildlife crossing structure research being conducted at the lab.
+His work is focused on collaborative, applied science, which allows the HERS Lab to serve as a nexus for research, management recommendations, and curricula related to management of natural resources in the Pacific Northwest.

 OSU-Cascades profile